godotengine/godot-docs/classes/class_regex.rst

 - :ref:`int<class_int>`  **find**  **(** :ref:`String<class_string>` text, :ref:`int<class_int>` start=0, :ref:`int<class_int>` end=-1  **)** const

 This method tries to find the pattern within the string, and returns the position where it was found.
-It also stores any capturing group (see :ref:`get_capture<RegEx_get_capture>`) for further retrieval.
+It also stores any capturing group (see :ref:`get_capture<class_RegEx_get_capture>`) for further retrieval.

 .. _class_RegEx_clear:

 - void  **clear**  **(** **)**

 This method resets the state of the object, as it was freshly created.
-Namely, it unassigns the regular expression of this object, and forgets all captures made by the last :ref:`find<RegEx_find>`.
+Namely, it unassigns the regular expression of this object, and forgets all captures made by the last :ref:`find<class_RegEx_find>`.

 .. _class_RegEx_is_valid: